DerDaehne/dotfiles/README.md

-# dotfiles
+# DerDaehne's dotfiles
-dotfiles for my nvim, tmux, bash, etc. installations
+Here I store my dotfiles for some tools I use (mostly linux related).